grafolean/grafolean/README.md

 # About Grafolean

 Grafolean is an easy to use generic monitoring system.
 It can be used for free, can be self-hosted and is not resource hungry (it can even run on Raspberry Pi [^1]).
-It uses
-PostgreSQL database as data storage and Mosquitto MQTT broker to display real-time changes.
-Being also packaged as Docker image, it is very easy to install on Linux PC (and probably elsewhere).
+It uses PostgreSQL database as data storage and Mosquitto MQTT broker to display real-time changes.

 ![screenshot](doc/screenshot-dark.png)

-Project priorities are:
-- correctness and security
-- usability (UX)
-- maintainability
-- performance

-Feel free to create an [issue](https://gitlab.com/grafolean/grafolean/issues) if you encounter a problem.

 [^1]: though running any software that writes to SD card is in general not a good idea due to SD cards' reliability issues (especially on power failure)